hyphanet/website/README.md

 - Translation is done using gettext; update_messages.sh will extract all the translatable strings into messages.po

 Status:
-- All content has been migrated
+- All content has been migrated.
-- Everything is translatable using gettext
+- See github issues on what still needs to be done.

 ## FAQ ##